-The manuscript should be written in English in understandable style and checked for correct spelling and use of grammar.
+The manuscript should be written in English in an understandable style and checked for correct spelling and use of grammar.
 The Journal does not provide a language editing service.
 Authors whose first language is not English are strongly advised to have their manuscript edited by a language professional or fluent English speaker before submission.
 Please note that this does not guarantee the acceptance of the article for publication.
-Authors may find the list of several language editing services at Journal webpage in the Guidelines to authors section.ULUTAS Medical Journal does not have any preferences for the use of any particular service provider.
+Authors may find the list of several language editing services at the Journal webpage in the Guidelines to authors section.ULUTAS Medical Journal does not have any preferences for the use of any particular service provider.

 If for some reason, figures cannot be inserted into the manuscript file, they can be uploaded as separate electronic files.
-Acceptable image file formats for print publication are: *.jpg, *.bmp or *.tiff; the desired resolution is 150 dpi.
+Acceptable image file formats for print publication are: *.jpg, *.bmp or *.tiff; the desired resolution is 150 dpi

 Before submitting a manuscript, please ensure you carefully read and adhere to all the guidelines and instructions given on the Manuscript Submission.